aldolat/pinboard-bookmarks/readme.txt

 * `display_arch_arr` (boolean, true/false) - If an HTML arrow shound be appended to the archive text.
 * `new_tab` (boolean, true/false) - If the links should be open in a new browser tab.
 * `nofollow` (boolean, true/false) - If a `nofollow` attribute should be added the the links of the bookmark title.
+* `debug_options` (boolean, true/false) - If the complete set of options of the widget should be displayed.
+* `debug_urls` (boolean, true/false) - If the URLs and the single parts, used to build them, should be displayed.

 = Usage as PHP function =